vybeauregard/Yii2-Cupcakes/README.md

 Of particular note in the `Cupcakes` model Gii generates is the `rules()` method, which allows you to set validation parameters for each field.
 Also, if your table uses field names that aren't super-great for human-readability, you can map them to better descriptors in the `attributeLabels()` method.

-Now that we have a `Cupcakes` model and a `Cupcakes` controller, it's time to make a Cupcakes view!
+Now that we have a `Cupcakes` model and a `CupcakesController`, it's time to make a Cupcakes view!

 ##Views
 > _[I just adore a penthouse view](http://youtu.be/DrbPAt1_vc4#t=40)_